Independent Nation: Should Wales Leave the UK?: About

 The book notes the fractured relationship between the UK and Welsh governments and discusses both supportive and opposing views of Welsh independence.
 Hayward discusses currency, EU, and energy generation among other factors and Hayward concludes, "I could be convinced, but am not yet".

 Journalist Ifan Morgan Jones says that the book is likely to make a significant impact on the debate surrounding an independent Wales and uses a matter of fact style with informative constructive advice.
 Huw Edwards notes in the foreword of the book that there hasn't been much discussion about the details of independence.
 The strengths of the book include the wealth of interview research with lesser aspects including some lack of discussion about identity and nationalism and the importance of a strong national media industry.

-Hayward was surprised during research for his book at how many people supported Welsh independence to achieve EU membership, but also added that this was not a "majority factor".

 On 7 December 2022, Hayward discussed his book alongside Gerry Hassan to discuss his book Scotland Rising: The Case for Independence.
-They appeared at the City Arms in Cardiff in a collaboration between Hiraeth Podcast and the Wales Governance Centre of Cardiff University for an informed political debate.
+They appeared at the City Arms pub in Cardiff for the debate.

-"Not a penny less" controversy

-During their 2019 general election campaign, the Tories promised the people of Wales that Wales would get "not a penny less" after Brexit.
-Hayward says that the Tories broke this promise to Wales.
-With regards to the UK government's access to previously, EU allocated funding to the Welsh government, Boris Johnson is quoted in the book as saying "We want to control that, don’t we?’", to which Welsh Tory Alun Cairns agrees.
-Hayward says that this shows a lack of respect for devolution and an assumption that "Westminster knows best" as the funds were previously allocated to the Welsh government by the EU.